 How I Got My Newborn to Sleep Through the Night

 My newborn sleeps through the night.
 Milly has been sleeping through the night since she was six weeks old.
+At the time of this article Milly is 10 weeks old.
 In fact, she’s been such a good sleeper since she was born that I used to need to set my alarm to wake her up and feed her.
 Also, because I would miss her so much.

 Yes, I think she’s a good baby, an amazing baby actually but I also take partial credit for her good sleep habits because I’ve been committed to the same routine since she was born.
 Many of you have reached out asking me how I’m able to get her to sleep so well.
 I’m happy to share our bedtime routine in the hopes that it might help even just one of you restless mamas.
 I even compiled some helpful products I use along with some helpful tips.

 PERSONALITY First, lets get this straight out of the way: @LittleAmazing is a Unicorn, at least that’s what her doctor says.
 I truly believe her sleep patterns have a lot to do with her personality so please take that into consideration when comparing your baby’s habits to hers.
 Oh better yet-don’t compare!
 Comparison is the thief of job!
 The last thing I want is for any Mama to feel like their baby should be on the same schedule as Milly’s.
 She is our laid-back beach babe born in the water and calm like the ocean.
 She truly just loves to observe the world and is a go-with-the-flow kind of babe.
 As soon as you view your child like a tiny adult you’ll soon realize that they have a mind of their own and have traits and characteristics innate to them.
 They might need something different to relax and get ready for bed so really tune in to who they are and what you think helps them relax and get sleepy.